LegendaryMagma/legendarymagma.github.io/lego.md

 Your lego-technic-42110-land-rover-defender has a fake engine.
 The fake engine pistons move up and down in a cool sequence when your lego-technic-42110-land-rover-defender is pushed along the ground.

 Your results may vary, however in our tests we found that the fake engine pistons worked most consistently in the following operation states.
+Also we found that the lego-technic-42110-land-rover-defender needed to be pushed about 1.5m along the ground as the fake engine pistons don't start from first push.

 **Forward Drive**
 Range - low